Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Proof of Theorem .

-By the algorithm design, we know that at least one facility is removed from $F'$ after each iteration in the first phase.
-Therefore, the rounding process repeats for at most $|F'| := |I|$ iterations before $F'$ becomes empty, which in turn implies that $D' \cup H'$ is empty by~(\ref{ieq-feasibility-cd-1}).
+By the design of the algorithm, we know that at least one facility is removed from $F'$ after each iteration in the first phase.
+Therefore, the rounding process repeats for at most $|I|$ iterations before $F'$ becomes empty.
+By~(\ref{ieq-feasibility-cd-1}), this implies that $\sum_{i \in F'} x'_{i,j} = 0$ for all $j \in D' \cup H'$, and $D' \cup H'$ will become empty in at most $|H|$ iterations after that.
 This shows that the rounding algorithm terminates in polynomial time.

-The following lemma, which shows that the rounded facility is sparsely loaded by the rerouted assignments, is straightforward to verify.
+The following lemma, which shows that the rounded facility is sparsely-loaded by the rerouted assignments, is straightforward to verify.